Setting Tax Rates: Corporate Tax and Sales Tax

 - Under the corporate tax section.
 Enter your estimated corporate tax rate (%), Indicate how often you'll pay taxes (every month, or once per year), and also you can set the tax applicable time as below:

-- Choosing When to Pay Your Taxes: In Upmetrics, when setting up corporate tax rates, you have the flexibility to specify when the tax should be applied.
+- Choosing When to Pay Your Taxes: when setting up corporate tax rates, you have the flexibility to specify when the tax should be applied.
 This can be crucial for aligning your tax obligations with your fiscal year and cash flow planning.

 Here are the options available: